joshuaSYSS/joshuaSYSS.github.io/index.md

 # WORK EXPERIENCE
 - Research Assistant, School of Law, CityU, Hong Kong (Jun 2025 - Present)
-  * Supervised by Prof. Martin LAI
+  * Supervised by Prof. Martin Lai
   * Designed an interactive game simulating collusive pricing behavior based on good software design practices
   *	Developed a Windows application in C# through the Spiral Development Lifecycle
   *	Used by 16 participants in the course LW6161E